stordco/unbox-php-sdk/README.md

-# Penny Black PHP SDK
+# Stord Unbox PHP SDK

-This client library introduces a reusable API interface for PHP applications to communicate with the Penny Black platform.
+This client library introduces a reusable API interface for PHP applications to communicate with the Stord Unbox platform.
 The SDK wraps up methods to simplify making requests, authorization, error handling and provides guidance of the available parameters via models.
 It follows the PSR-7, PSR-17 and PSR-18 standards, relying on proven external libraries to provide the HTTP client and message factories.

 For development, we have bundled in Guzzle, but you are free to choose your own, or use the client included with your platform, as long as it supports these standards.

-See the [Penny Black API documentation](https://pennyblack.stoplight.io/docs/pennyblack/) for full details of the available end-points.
+See the [Unbox API documentation](https://pennyblack.stoplight.io/docs/pennyblack/) for full details of the available end-points.

 ## Prerequisites

-* PHP >=7.4
+- PHP >=7.4
-* Composer
+- Composer

 ## Installation